Harvested lavender

 Maceration of the lavender flowers with mortar and pestle.
 I use jojoba oil.

-4. Straining your lavender oil
+4. Strain your homemade lavender oil

-Creating the strainer using cheese cloth, a measuring cup and an elastic band.
+Creating the strainer using cheesecloth, a measuring cup and an elastic band.

-Pouring the lavender flowers and oil into a cheese cloth.
+Pouring the lavender flowers and oil into a cheesecloth.

-Pouring the lavender flowers and oil into a cheese cloth.
+Pouring the lavender flowers and oil into a cheesecloth.

-Next, carefully wrap the cheese cloth around the lavender flowers.
+Next, carefully wrap the cheesecloth around the lavender flowers.
 Twist into a ball and use your hands to squeeze all the oil from the flowers.
 This is especially important when you are using a more expensive oil such as jojoba oil.

-Two layers of cheese cloth is the best way to get all of the oil from the lavender and oil mixture.
+Two layers of cheesecloth is the best way to get all of the oil from the lavender and oil mixture.

-Two layers of cheese cloth is the best way to get all of the oil from the lavender and oil mixture.
+Two layers of cheesecloth is the best way to get all of the oil from the lavender and oil mixture.

-5. Store your lavender oil
+5. Store and preserve your lavender oil

 Voila!
 You have lavender oil.
 It is nice to collect it in a measuring cup since it has a nice pour spout you can use to transfer it into your jar or bottle of choice.
 Ideally, you want the jar to be clean, made of dark glass and to have a tightly sealed lid.

-There are some that suggest if you are going to store the lavender oil for months to actually freeze it.
+Some suggest if you are going to store the lavender oil for months to actually freeze it.
 I freeze any lavender oil I don’t plan to use within the month to maintain freshness.
 I think this is a personal preference.

 There you have it.
-Your very own lavender oil.
+Your very own DIY lavender oil.
 What I like about making your own lavender oil is that you know exactly how it was grown, what is in it and also get to experience the joys from using something from your very own backyard.

 Most of my lavender oil will go into a massage butter that I make.
 I’ll share my recipe for massage butter another time.